signet-marigold/anhack.xyz/README.md

 # anhack.xyz
-You can see the project in action here http://www.anhack.xyz
+You can see the project live here http://www.anhack.xyz